spectrocloud/librarium/docs/docs-content/architecture/palette-namespaces-podes.md

 ---
 sidebar_label: "Namespaces and Pods"
-title: "Palette specific namespaces and pods mapping"
+title: "Palette Specific Namespaces and Pods"
 description: "Palette specific namespaces and pods mapping"
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 50
 ---

-# Palette Specific Namespaces and Pods

 The page encompasses the set of Palette specific namespaces and pods belonging to each of these individual namespaces.
 The information is organised as follows: